-The Wonderland Murders seemed to mark the beginning of the end for Holmes.
+The Wonderland Murders seemed to mark the beginning of the end for John Holmes.
 Schiller and Sharon both left him.
 He’d been charged with murder, though he was later acquitted.
 The trial and his cocaine problem put a damper on his film career.
 Soon, he was only making cameo appearances.

 In 1986, Holmes was diagnosed with HIV.
 It’s believed that he contracted the virus due to his cavalier approach to making porn films, especially since he rarely used condoms.
 While some wondered if he had contracted it from intravenous drug use, his loved ones reported that he was afraid of needles.